 IPv6 was developed by the Internet Engineering Task Force (IETF) to deal with the long-anticipated problem of IPv4 address exhaustion.
 Throughout this article, we will familiarize ourselves with the concept of IPv6.

+After IPv4’s development in the early 80s, the available IPv4 address pool began to shrink rapidly as the demand for addresses exponentially increased with the Internet.
 Outlined below are the major points that played a key role in the birth of IPv6:

 - IPv4 on its own does not provide any security features.
 Data has to be encrypted with some other security applications before being sent on the Internet.

 - Data prioritization in IPv4 is not up to date.
 Though IPv4 has a few bits reserved for Type of Service or Quality of Service, they do not provide much functionality.

 - IPv4 enabled clients can be configured manually, or they need some address configuration mechanism.
 It does not have a mechanism to configure a device to have a globally unique IP address.

 Taking pre-cognizance of the situation that might arise, IETF, in 1994, initiated the development of an addressing protocol to replace IPv4.
 The progress of IPv6 can be tracked using the RFC published: